MCI Inc.

-MCI, Inc. (subsequently WorldCom and MCI WorldCom) was a telecommunications company.
-For a time, it was the second-largest long-distance telephone company in the United States, after AT&T. WorldCom grew largely by acquiring other telecommunications companies, including MCI Communications in 1998, and filed bankruptcy in 2002 after an accounting scandal, in which several executives, including CEO Bernard Ebbers, were convicted of a scheme to inflate the company's assets.
+MCI, Inc. (formerly WorldCom and MCI WorldCom) was a telecommunications company.
+For a time, it was the second-largest long-distance telephone company in the United States, after AT&T. WorldCom grew largely by acquiring other telecommunications companies, including MCI Communications in 1998, and filed for bankruptcy in 2002 after an accounting scandal, in which several executives, including CEO Bernard Ebbers, were convicted of a scheme to inflate the company's assets.
 In January 2006, the company, by then renamed MCI, was acquired by Verizon Communications and was later integrated into Verizon Business.

-WorldCom was originally headquartered in Clinton, Mississippi before relocating to Ashburn, Virginia when it changed its name to MCI.
+WorldCom was originally headquartered in Clinton, Mississippi, before moving to Ashburn, Virginia, when it changed its name to MCI.

 History

 Foundation

-In 1983, in a coffee shop in Hattiesburg, Mississippi, Bernard Ebbers and three other investors formed Long Distance Discount Services, Inc. based in Jackson, Mississippi and in 1985, Ebbers was named chief executive officer.
-The company acquired over 60 telecommunications firms, and in 1995, it changed its name to WorldCom.
+In 1983, in a coffee shop in Hattiesburg, Mississippi, Bernard Ebbers and three other investors formed Long Distance Discount Services, Inc. based in Jackson, Mississippi, and in 1985, Ebbers was named chief executive officer.

+The company acquired more than 60 telecommunications firms, and in 1995, it changed its name to WorldCom.

-In 1989, it became a corporation as a result of a merger with Advantage Companies Inc. The company name was changed to LDDS WorldCom in 1995, and it relocated to Clinton, Mississippi.
+In 1989, it merged with Advantage Companies Inc. In 1995, it was renamed LDDS WorldCom and moved to Clinton, Mississippi.

-The company grew rapidly in the 1990s, after completing several mergers and acquisitions.
+The company grew rapidly in the 1990s through mergers and acquisitions.

-WorldCom's first major acquisition was in 1992 with the $720 million acquisition of Advanced Telecommunications Corporation, outbidding larger rivals Sprint Corporation and AT&T to secure the deal, making WorldCom a larger player in the telecoms market.
+WorldCom's first major acquisition was in 1992.
+It outbid larger rivals Sprint Corporation and AT&T to secure the $720 million acquisition of Advanced Telecommunications Corporation.
+The deal made WorldCom a substantially larger player in the telecoms market.

-Other acquisitions included: Metromedia Communication Corp. and Resurgens Communications Group in 1993, IDB Communications Group, Inc (1994), Williams Technology Group, Inc. (1995), and MFS Communications Company (1996), and MCI in 1998.
-The acquisition of MFS included UUNET Technologies, Inc., which had been acquired by MFS shortly before the merger with WorldCom.
-In February 1998, WorldCom acquired CompuServe from its parent company H&R Block.
-WorldCom then retained the CompuServe Network Services Division, sold its online service to America Online, and received AOL's network division, ANS.
-WorldCom acquired the corporate parent of Digex, Intermedia Communications in June 2001 and then sold all of Intermedia's non-Digex assets to Allegiance Telecom.
+Other acquisitions followed: Metromedia Communication Corp. and Resurgens Communications Group (1993), IDB Communications Group, Inc (1994), Williams Technology Group, Inc. (1995), and MFS Communications Company (1996)—the last of which brought along MFS' newly acquired UUNET Technologies, Inc.

 MCI acquisition

 On November 4, 1997, WorldCom and MCI Communications announced a $37 billion merger to form MCI WorldCom, making it the largest corporate merger in U.S. history.
+MCI divested its "internetMCI" business to gain approval from the United States Department of Justice.
 On September 15, 1998, the merger was consummated, forming MCI WorldCom.

-MCI divested itself of its "internetMCI" business to gain approval from the United States Department of Justice.
+In February 1998, WorldCom acquired CompuServe from H&R Block.
+Retaining the CompuServe Network Services Division, WorldCom traded its online service to America Online for AOL's network division, ANS.
+In June 2001, WorldCom acquired the corporate parent of Digex, Intermedia Communications, and then sold all of Intermedia's non-Digex assets to Allegiance Telecom.